zela/consent/readme.md

 - `tailwindcss` for styling
 - `neobrutalism` for [components](https://www.neobrutalism.dev)

-Using [`conventional commits`](https://www.conventionalcommits.org/en/v1.0.0/) for commit message format.
+- [`conventional commits`](https://www.conventionalcommits.org/en/v1.0.0/) for commit message format
+- feature-based approach for the project structure (a bit opinionated, yet effective)
+- in `frontend/src/components/ui` components are imported via form `neobrutalism` with shadcn CLI

 ## Implemented

+- login form
+- protected route
+- authentication persistence via SessionStorage (for tab reload)

 ## "Nice to have", for perspective